-When you are in Sinking Spring, you'll notice that it is more blue-collar than most other communities in America.
-44.07% of Sinking Spring’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sinking Spring is a blue-collar town, with 44.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sinking Spring is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Sinking Spring who work in sales jobs (17.51%), business and financial occupations (16.38%), and healthcare suport services (12.99%).

-Sinking Spring ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.41% of people over 25 have a college degree.
+In terms of college education, Sinking Spring ranks among the least educated cities in the nation, as only 0.41% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Sinking Spring in 2022 was $23,144, which is low income relative to Ohio and the nation.
 This equates to an annual income of $92,576 for a family of four.
 However, Sinking Spring contains both very wealthy and poor people as well.